 - the General Manager of the nominated principal council, appointed as the LEMC Chairperson - a senior representative of each ESO operating in the area.
 This means one representative nominated by each organisation.
-Therefore, where organisations have a boundary or more than one office in the area covered by the committee, it is up to the organisation to appoint one senior representative to be the member of the committee - a representative of each organisation that provides services in a Functional Area within the LGA and that council determines is to be represented on the LEMC - the LEOCON - a representative of each organisation that the Minister determines is to be represented.
+Therefore, where organisations have a boundary or more than one office in the area covered by the committee, it is up to the organisation to appoint one senior representative to be the member of the committee - representatives of Functional Areas, where the respective Functional Area representative on the SEMC determines it appropriate and resources permit - the LEOCON - a representative of each organisation that the Minister determines is to be represented - a representative of any organisation that council determines is to be represented on the LEMC.